-If you’ve never slept in a rooftop tent, it’s hard to imagine how different it is from sleeping on the ground.
-Rooftop tent (RTT) sleeping feels safer and more secure than sleeping in a tent on the ground.
+If you’ve never slept in a rooftop tent, it’s hard to imagine how different it is from sleeping in a traditional tent.
+In general, we’ve found that rooftop tent sleeping has certain key advantages over sleeping in a tent on the ground.

-Plus, RTTs offer a bird’s-eye view of your surroundings, airflow that’s unheard of in a traditional tent, protection (and peace of mind), and generally superior comfort for sleeping.
+Rooftop tents offer a bird’s-eye view of your surroundings, airflow that’s unheard of in a ground tent, protection (and peace of mind), and generally superior comfort for sleeping.